-Is your doctor board certified in hematology or only oncology?

-Does your doctor specialize in treating myeloproliferative neoplasms?

-- Does your doctor use a multidisciplinary team approach in coordinating your treatment plan? - Does your treatment center offer clinical trials? - What is the best way to reach your doctor and health care team?
+- Is your doctor board certified in hematology or only oncology? - Does your doctor specialize in treating myeloproliferative neoplasms? - Does your doctor coordinate your treatment plan with a range of other health care professionals? - Does your treatment center offer clinical trials? - What is the best way to reach your doctor and health care team?
 Do they have an oncology social worker or navigator available? - Do they use a patient portal where you can track your medical information?